 Though not relevant legally, it is worth bearing in mind that UK disability discrimination law originated in Britain rather than Europe.

 An EU directive on disability discrimination came later, when in 2000 the EU adopted the Framework Employment Directive.
-This set minimum standards with which the disability discrimination law of member states must comply.
+This set minimum standards with which the disability discrimination law of member states had to comply.
 The directive was passed unanimously by the Council of Ministers, so the UK agreed to it.
 The directive required certain changes to the DDA, which took effect in 2004.
-The point has been made that a great deal of the development of EU disability discrimination law was directly influenced by Britain’s DDA, and by personnel who had worked in the UK on disability and then took that expertise to the EU (Evidence to House of Commons Women and Equalities Committee, 14th Sept 2016, at Q2).
+Much of the development of EU disability discrimination law was directly influenced by Britain’s DDA, and by personnel who had worked in the UK on disability and then took that expertise to the EU (Evidence to House of Commons Women and Equalities Committee (parliament.uk), 14th Sept 2016, at Q2).

-When Parliament consolidated British discrimination law by passing the Equality Act 2010, further changes were made to reflect EU law, partly as a result of the Coleman decision by the EU Court of Justice.
+When Parliament consolidated British discrimination law by passing the Equality Act 2010, further changes were made to reflect EU law, partly as a result of the Coleman decision by the EU Court of Justice (though the change went further than that decision required).
 The Equality Act brought together in one place the DDA and other anti-discrimination legislation, such as that relating to sex and race, whilst also making various changes to the law.

-The Equality Act would quite likely have been passed with or without the EU – though some of its provisions may have been different without the EU as the UK would not have been obliged to meet the requirements of the Framework Employment Directive.
-Also EU court cases have been relevant in interpreting the Equality Act – see above Effect of EU directives and court decisions when interpreting Equality Act.
+The Equality Act would quite likely have been passed with or without the EU – though without the EU some of its provisions may have been different as the UK would not have been obliged to meet the requirements of the Framework Employment Directive.
+Also EU Court cases have been relevant in interpreting the Equality Act – see above From 2021: effect of EU law when interpreting Equality Act.